TurakhiaLab/panman/docs/index.md

--w [ --maf ]                Print m-WGA for each PanMAT in a PanMAN (MAF format) -a [ --annotate ]           Annotate nodes of the input PanMAN based on the list provided in the input-file -r [ --reroot ]             Reroot a PanMAT in a PanMAN based on the input sequence id (--reference) -v [ --aa-translation ]     Extract amino acid translations in tsv file -n [ --reference ] arg      Identifier of reference sequence for PanMAN construction (optional), VCF extract (required), or reroot (required)
+-w [ --maf ]                Print m-WGA for each PanMAT in a PanMAN (MAF format) -a [ --annotate ]           Annotate nodes of the input PanMAN based on the list provided in the input-file -r [ --reroot ]             Reroot a PanMAT in a PanMAN based on the input sequence id (--reference) -v [ --aa-translation ]     Extract amino acid translations in TSV file -n [ --reference ] arg      Identifier of reference sequence for PanMAN construction (optional), VCF extract (required), or reroot (required)
 -s [ --start ] arg          Start coordinate of protein translation -e [ --end ] arg            End coordinate of protein translation